 There were no storage shelves or cabinets over the bed or the sofa.
-And, while there was a set of shelves next to the closet, they curved around a wall.
+And, while there were shelves next to the closet, they curved around a wall.
 Making them oddly shaped and not that functional.

 Tip: There’s a desk next to the dresser that’s actually attached to the dresser on one side.
 The legs on the unattached side fold up, allowing you to slide it into a special slot in the dresser.
 Revealing a full length mirror and more floor space.
 This feature was not immediately apparent to us.

 4. The Staterooms Are Tech-Friendly.

 Typically, cruise cabins have a limited number of electric outlets.
 This is why we consider an outlet expander a must have cruise accessory.
 The Edge staterooms have outlets that allow you to plug in more than two devices at a time, including a handy bedside USB port.
 But even, with these additional options, we still needed the outlet expander.